timalamenciak/Solidago/README.md

 [Wildflowers Forest School](http://wildflowersforestschool.ca/) - This forest school is at Bechtel Park in Waterloo.
 A good place to volunteer if you're good with kids and want to help them engage with nature.

+[Grand River Conservation Authority](https://www.grandriver.ca/en/learn-get-involved/volunteer.aspx) - The GRCA runs parks in and around the Grand River.
+They have frequent volunteer opportunities.

 #### Green your house

 [Reep Green Solutions](https://reepgreen.ca/) - Reep focuses on stormwater infrastructure and energy conservation.
 They will help homeowners out with a rain garden, energy audit and more.
 Frequent volunteer opportunities.

 [Native Plant Source](http://www.nativeplantsource.com/) - Native Plant Source is a full service ecological landscaping company and native plant nursery.
 Get rid of your lawn and get some butterflies.
 Full disclosure: The maintainer of this page works here.

+#### Community

+[Transition KW](https://www.facebook.com/TransitionKW/) - This group is dedicated to a more resilient community.
+They run events like the Repair Cafe to help transition to a connected, sustainable community.

+[Hold The Line WR](https://www.facebook.com/HoldtheLineWR/) - This annual festival happens in September and is dedicated to celebrating (and holding) the boundary between urban and rural in Waterloo Region.

+[Faith and the Common Good](https://www.faithcommongood.org/kitchener_waterloo) - This organization is dedicated to helping religious institutions improve their environmental footprint.
+If your faith organization needs a hand figuring out how to green their landscape, improve energy use or promote environmentally conscious behaviour, this is the group to go to.

 ## Life-sustaining systems